-The Chief Operating Decision Maker for Food Service, Retail Supermarkets and The Restaurant Group and the Chief Operating Decision Maker for Frozen Beverages monthly review and evaluate operating income and sales in order to assess performance and allocate resources to each individual segment.
+The Chief Operating Decision Maker for Food Service, Retail Supermarkets and The Restaurant Group and the Chief Operating Decision Maker for Frozen Beverages monthly review detailed operating income statements and sales reports in order to assess performance and allocate resources to each individual segment.
+Sales is considered to be the one and only key variable monitored by the Chief Operating Decision Makers and management when determining each segment's and the company's financial condition and operating performance.
 In addition, the Chief Operating Decision Makers review and evaluate depreciation, capital spending and assets of each segment on a quarterly basis to monitor cash flow and asset needs of each segment.

 Sales to food service customers increased \$17,559,000, or 4%, to \$417,753,000 in fiscal 2009.
 Soft pretzel sales to the food service market decreased \$313,000, or about 1/3 of one percent, to \$99,471,000 for the year.
-Unit sales of soft pretzels were down 3% for the year.
+Unit sales of soft pretzels were down 3% for the year which is a continuation of a multi-year trend of flat or modestly up or down sales.
 Sales of bakery products excluding biscuit and dumpling sales and fruit and fig bar sales, increased \$6,607,000, or 4%, for the year.
 Biscuit and dumpling sales were up 8% to \$32,845,000 due to increased distribution and new product offerings.
 Sales of fig and fruit bars increased 11% to \$29,497,000 due to strong volume growth spread across our customer base.
-Churro sales were up 16% for the year with \$29,404,000 of sales in 2009 with over 80% of the sales increase coming from sales to one customer.
+Churro sales were up 16% for the year with \$29,404,000 of sales in 2009 with over 80% of the sales increase coming from sales to one customer who previously had not been a purchaser of churros.
 Frozen juice bar and ices sales decreased \$934,000 or 2% to \$50,272,000 for the year.
-Sales of our funnel cake products were up \$2,872,000, or 49%, with sales to one customer accounting for about one-half of the increase.
-The changes in sales throughout the Food Service segment were from a combination of volume changes and price increases.
+Our sales of frozen juice bar and ices sales decreased \$934,000 or 2% to \$50,272,000, or 49%, with sales to one customer who previously had not been a purchaser of prozen juice bar and ices of urnnel cake products were up \$2,872,000, or 49%, with sales to one customer who previously had not been a purchaser of funnel cake products accounting for about one-half of the increase and sales of funnel cake fries, a product introduced in the fourth quarter of fiscal 2008, accounting for the balance.
+Sales of new products in the first twelve months since their introduction were approximately \$12,600,000 in fiscal year 2009.
+Price increases accounted for estimated sales of \$13,700,000 in fiscal year 2009 and net volume increases, including new product sales as defined above, accounted for approximately \$3,900,000 of sales in fiscal 2009.
+Operating Income in our Food Service segment increased from \$24,784,000 in 2008 to \$45,024,000 in 2009 primarily as a result of price increases and increased volume as discussed above and lower commodity costs of approximately \$10,000,000.